 (continued from previous page)

 options:

 -h,help show this help message and exit

 dest DIR Set the destination path where the archive will be

-dest DIR

 extracted.
 By default, the current directory is

-⊶used.
+→used.

+Company in Jude and American statistical second

 Sane values include: etc/apps, etc/deployment-apps,

 and so on.

 app-name NAME The app name to use when expanding the archive.
 By

 default, the app name is taken from the archive as

-+h default, the app name is taken from the archive as

-→the
+∽the

 top-level path included in the archive (by

 convention).

 default-dir DIR Name of the directory where the default contents

-→will
+∽will

 be stored.
 This is a useful feature for apps that

-1100 be stored.
-This is a user of reactive for apps that
+se see su.
+This is a ascrain forcure for apps that

-⇔use
+→USE

 a dynamic default directory that's created and

-→managed
+⊶managed

 by the 'combine' mode.

+•

 exclude EXCLUDE, -e EXCLUDE

 Add a file pattern to exclude from extraction.

 Splunk's pseudo-glob patterns are supported here.

-'' Sprunk s pseudo grob partenns are supported here.

-\rightarrow ×
+1.1

+⇔''

 for any non-directory match, '' for ANY

-\rightarrow (including
+→(including

-directories), and '?' for a single character.
+, S directories), and '?' for a single character.

 keep KEEP, -k KEEP Specify a pattern for files to preserve during an

 upgrade.
 Repeat this argument to keep multiple

 patterns.

+allow-local

 allow-local Allow local/ and local.meta files to be extracted

-allow-local

 from the archive.

 git-sanity-check {o ff,changed,untracked,ignored}

 By default, 'git status' is run on the destination

 folder to detect working tree or index

-→modifications -
+→modifications

 before the unarchive process start.
 Sanity check

 choices go from least restrictive to most thorough:

-•

 'off' prevents all safety checks. 'changed' aborts

 only upon local modifications to files tracked by

-⇔git.
+⇒git.

+luntropload (the default) loster for shared and

 'untracked' (the default) looks for changed and

 untracked files. 'ignored' aborts is (any) local

 changes, untracked, or ignored files are found.

-git-mode (nechange
+git-mode (nachange

 git-mode {nochange,

 Set the desired level of git integration.
 The

 ⊶default

 (continues on next page)

 mode is stage, where new, updated, or removed ⇔files are automatically handled for you.
-To prevent any -→'git add' or 'git rm' commands from being run, pick the 'nochange' mode. no-edit Tell git to skip opening your editor on commit.
+To prevent any →'git add' or 'git rm' commands from being run, pick the 'nochange' mode. no-edit Tell git to skip opening your editor on commit.
 By default, you will be prompted to review/edit the commit message.
 (Git Tip: Delete the content of the default message to abort the commit.) git-commit-args GIT COMMIT_ARGS, -G GIT_COMMIT_ARGS Extra arguments to pass to 'git'